orbeon/orbeon-forms-doc/XForms-~-XBL-~-Library.md

 The `fr` prefix must be in scope, and there must be a mapping (via `oxf.xforms.xbl.mapping`) for the URI associated with that prefix (this is the case by default for `fr` and `http://orbeon.org/oxf/xml/form-runner`).
 With this, `fr:tinymce` points to the XBL file `oxf:/xbl/orbeon/tinymce/tinymce.xbl`.

-Components references are separated by whitespace:
+Component references are separated by whitespace:

 ```xml
 <property as="xs:string" name="oxf.xforms.xbl.library">